 Identity monitoring isn’t the only way to protect yourself in today’s wired world.
 Check out our complete guide to digital security.

 FYI: Losing your wallet or purse doesn’t just mean losing your credit cards.
-In addition to contacting your bank and credit card companies, you should also alert the government to the fact that your ID, Social Security card, and any other important documents you carry, were stolen.
+In addition to contacting your bank and credit card companies, you should also alert the proper government agencies to the fact that your ID, Social Security card, and any other important documents you carry, were stolen.
+Better yet, don’t carry important documents in your wallet unless absolutely necessary.
 IdentityIQ’s Lost Wallet Assistance program assigns a fraud restoration specialist to help with these processes.

 There were also a number of features we got with IdentityIQ that we especially like.